-How does the change to Power Apps and Power Automate use rights for Office 365 applications affect me if I purchased the subscriptions prior to Oct 1st 2019?
+How does the change to Power Apps and Power Automate use rights for Microsoft 365 applications affect me if I purchased the subscriptions prior to Oct 1st 2019?
 Will my existing Power Apps applications and Power Automate workflows continue to work?

 Yes, existing apps and flows will continue to work.
-Customers who have been using Power Apps or Power Automate with Office 365 using one or more of the connectors listed above will receive a transition period before the connector reclassification goes into effect.
-This transition period would be until October 1, 2020 or the expiration of their current Office 365 subscription term, whichever is longer.
+Customers who have been using Power Apps or Power Automate with Microsoft 365 using one or more of the connectors listed above will receive a transition period before the connector reclassification goes into effect.
+This transition period would be until October 1, 2020 or the expiration of their current Microsoft 365 subscription term, whichever is longer.
 During the transition period customers can continue to create additional apps and flows using these connectors.

 In addition, apps and flows created prior to October 1, 2019 which are using these connectors will receive an extended transition period until October 1, 2024.
 During this time, these qualifying apps and flows will be exempt from the Premium connector licensing requirements for the reclassified connectors.